 (Narrated by Muslim, 976)

 Another narration mentions the Prophet (saw) stopped at a grave and said, for a day like this we should prepare ourselves.
-The meaning of this Hadith is correct.
+There is a khilaaf on the authenticity of this narration, but the meaning is correct.

 We must obey Allah every second of our lives.
 So much so, one of the Salaf would make his food easy to swallow to not waste time chewing.

 The topic of the Prophet’s (saw) mother is not something a person should talk about too much.